 We called it one of the best Star Wars Lego sets ever produced, and it’s not hard to see why.
-Every inch of the model is baked in detail, whether than the removable hull panels, interior engine room with added hyperdrive, or the main cockpit.
-This isn’t just a large Lego set, it’s a homage to the most iconic spaceship in all of science fiction.
+Every inch of the model is baked in detail, whether it’s the removable hull panels, interior engine room with added hyperdrive, or the main cockpit.
+This isn’t just a large Lego set, it’s an homage to perhaps the most iconic spaceship in all of science fiction.

 Ultimate Collector Series AT-AT Walker